syafiyft/virtual-library-project/README.md

   - **Star Rating & User Reviews**
   - **“Preview” Button** – XXX.
   - **Favorite Button** – Allows users to save books to their personal collection.

+4.Books Page
+- This page consists of the books that are available.....

 5. Favourites Page (Saved Books)
 - This page contains books that the user has: